Education team from

 Can dedicate at least 15 hours per week

 Aiming to build skills to become a great Data scientist, Machine learning engineer, Data analyst, Decision scientist, or AI engineer

 Can’t dedicate at least 15 hours per week

 Are looking for high-level theory (our course is highly technical and hands-on)

-Apply by submitting a project at the end of sprint 1 and getting a code review.
+Apply by finishing a technical challenge and interview.
 Our scholarship criteria are:

-A score of at least 90% in your code review
+A score of at least 90% in your technical challenge

 Active participation in our discord community

 Commitment to complete a course first and only then start looking for a job